Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 The biggest publishers are already telling their teams the same thing.
 Rand Fishkin flagged in a recent LinkedIn post that Condé Nast CEO Roger Lynch has told all of the company's brands to plan as if search traffic to their sites will be zero.
 In Lynch's own words from a TBPN interview: "Every year, our search traffic was down more than we had forecast.
 So last year I told our teams, 'Assume there's no search.'
 You have to have your businesses planned as if search is zero.
 We don't expect it to be zero, we expect it to be a single-digit percentage of our traffic."
 When a publisher the size of Condé Nast treats single-digit search traffic as the new baseline, a small but consistently high-engagement channel like AI Search is exactly what you take seriously now rather than later.

 The combination is what makes it unusual.
 Small, high-quality, and growing fast all at once.
-That is the kind of channel that pays back early work.
+That's the kind of channel that pays back early work.
 By the time AI Search is 10% of traffic on most sites, the early movers will already have AI-citable content in place.
 Catching up later almost always costs more than getting in front of the trend now.

 This is where the GEO-vs-SEO debate stops being abstract.
 Whatever tactics turn out to win citations in AI search results, whichever camp is right about the methods, the visitors who show up when those tactics work are the most engaged stream any site is getting today.
 So the work is worth more than the volume share lets on.

-What "engaged" actually looks like in practice
+What an engaged visit looks like in practice

 A mean engagement of 60 is just a number on a chart.
 So what does that visitor do all session?